The Negev Desert in Israel is a truly stunning place to visit and one of Israel’s absolute must-sees!

 We’ve compiled a list of TEN awesome things to see and do in the Negev – there are so many more, but these are a terrific start…

-A jeep or ATV (All Terrain Vehicle) ride through some of the amazing Negev terrain is one of the ultimate ways to experience the Negev desert, up close and personal.
+A jeep ride through some of the amazing Negev terrain is one of the ultimate ways to experience the Negev desert, up close and personal.
 There are a number of great tours available out there, from a variety of places.

-Typically you can ask around at most accommodation options in the Negev, or just get in touch with us if you’re interested in something AWESOME!
+Typically you can ask around at most accommodation options in the Negev, or just check out one of the jeep tours we have right here if you’re interested in something AWESOME!

 The mountain top fortress of Masada

 This unique fortress is one of Israel’s most visited sites and it’s not hard to see why.
-This ancient rock plateau just south of the Dead Sea is famous for housing a mighty fortress largely built by King Herod the Great, and for the legendary tale of the Jewish rebels that committed mass suicide rather than surrender to the Romans.
+This ancient rock plateau at the southern end of the Dead Sea is famous for housing a mighty fortress largely built by King Herod the Great, and for the legendary tale of the Jewish rebels that committed mass suicide rather than surrender to the Romans.
 A sunrise visit here is HIGHLY recommended.
-Read more here.
+Read more about Masada here.

 Another great way to experience the Negev, but at a more leisurely pace, is by taking a camel ride.
 It might be a bit too touristy for some, but it’s a GREAT way to really savor the scenery.
 There are a number of places to catch a camel ride in the Negev, including Mamshit Camel Farm (08-6552829), near the ruins of Kurnub (or Mamshit), and Kfar Hanokdim (08-9950097), located between Arad and Masada.
 Don’t miss our complete guide to camel rides in Israel.